Snowflake Connector¶

 You can add a new Data Source directly with the UI or the CLI tool, following the load of a Snowflake table section.

-When adding a Data Source in a Tinybird Branch, it will work for testing purposes, but won't have any connection details internally.
-You must add the connection and Snowflake configuration in the .datasource
+This works for testing purposes, but doesn't carry any connection details.
+You must add the connection and Snowflake configuration in the .datasource file when moving to production.

 To add a new Data Source using the recommended version control workflow check the instructions in the examples repository.